-The Title IX Office is responsible for investigating allegations of sexual assault, domestic violence, dating violence, or stalking reported to them as having occurred within our Clery Geography.
-The results of Title IX investigations are provided to the USF Office responsible for performing an institutional disciplinary proceeding and/or taking appropriate institutional action depending on the identity of the accused individual (the "Respondent") as follows:
+Title IX Compliance ("Title IX") within the Office of Compliance & Ethics is responsible for investigating allegations of sexual assault, domestic violence, dating violence, or stalking reported to them as having occurred within our Clery Geography.
+Final Title IX Investigative Reports ("FIRs") are forwarded to the USF office responsible for performing an institutional disciplinary proceeding and/or taking appropriate institutional action based on the identity of the accused individual (the "Respondent") in accordance with USF Policy 0-004:

-When the Respondent is a USF student, Title IX investigatory results are forwarded to Student Rights and Responsibilities (SCED).
-This unit applies processes detailed in the Student Code of Conduct and determines whether to formally charge the student.
+When the Respondent is a USF student, Title IX forwards the FIR to Student Conduct and Ethical Development (SCED).
+This unit applies processes detailed in the Student Code of Conduct under USF Regulation 6.0021.
 If a formal charge is made, the case will be heard at a formal hearing by a trained hearing panel or an administrative conduct officer.
-More details about institutional proceedings, actions, and the associated appeals process under the Student Code of Conduct are provided in the SCED section below.
+More details about institutional proceedings, actions, and the associated appeals process under the Student Code of Conduct are provided in the SCED section of this annual report.